2018 Bangladeshi general election: Campaign

-In August 2017, Jatiya Party (Ershad) chairman and former President Hussain Ershad indicated that he wanted his party to leave the Awami League-led Grand Alliance and join a new alliance with democratic left and Islamic democratic parties.
-In November 2018 the party announced that it would join the Awami League-led alliance.
-On 28 December, Ershad announced Jatiya Party candidates contesting from “open seats” would support the ruling Awami League-led grand alliance candidates and extended his support to "my [his] 'sister' Prime Minister Sheikh Hasina".
+In November 2018, the Jatiya Party (Ershad) announced that it would join the Awami League-led alliance.
+On 28 December, Ershad announced Jatiya Party candidates contesting from "open seats" would support the ruling Awami League-led grand alliance candidates and extended his support to "my [his] 'sister' Prime Minister Sheikh Hasina".
 Ershad personally withdrew from contesting the Dhaka-17 seat in favour of the Awami League candidate.
-Ershad said however that “strong candidates” of his party would stay in the race.
+Ershad said however that "strong candidates" of his party would stay in the race.

-On 13 October 2018, the Jatiya Oikya Front (National Unity Front) was formed, consisting primarily of the Gano Forum, Bangladesh Nationalist Party, Jatiya Samajtantrik Dal (Rab) and Nagorik Oikya, led by former Foreign Minister Kamal Hossain of the Gano Forum.
+On 13 October 2018, the Jatiya Oikya Front (National Unity Front) was formed, consisting primarily of the Gano Forum, Bangladesh Nationalist Party, Jatiya Samajtantrik Dal (Rab) and Nagorik Oikya, led by former foreign minister Kamal Hossain of the Gano Forum.
 On 18 December the alliance announced a 14-point manifesto, which included a pledge to reduce the power of the office of Prime Minister.

 There was controversy in the run up to the elections surrounding the nomination of banned Jamaati candidates under the BNP banner.
 In 2013, the hard-line, right-wing, Islamist party, Jamaat-e-Islami was banned from registering and therefore contesting in elections by the High Court, citing their charter violates the constitution.
 Twenty-five Jamaati candidates ran in the election, with twenty-two nominations for BNP and three running as independents.
 An investigation was launched but on 23 December the Election Commission Secretary Helaluddin Ahmed said they had examined the related law and "there is no scope for rejecting the Jamaat leaders' candidacy at this moment."
 On 26 December, just days before the election, Jatiya Oikya Front leader Kamal Hossain expressed his regret about Jamaat's involvement in the elections under his alliance, claiming "had I known [that Jamaat leaders will be given BNP tickets] I would not have been part of it."
 The media however had reported involvement at the end of November.

 Khaleda Zia filed nomination papers for the Bogra-6, Bogra-7 and Feni-1 constituencies.
 All three sets of nomination papers were rejected by the Election Commission as a result of her convictions in two corruption cases.
 The Constitution states anyone sentenced to more than 2 years imprisonment for a criminal offence must allow 5 years to lapse before being permitted to contest a parliamentary constituency.
 The Supreme Court upheld an order issued by the High Court to that effect ending any possibility of Zia contesting a constituency.

 In accordance with election commission rules, campaigning was halted at 08:00 AM on the morning of 28 December.